 Join us for an informational webinar .

 Robert founded Rescuing Leftover Cuisine in 2013, transitioning from his career in finance to help fight hunger.
 RLC combines good old fashioned people power with cutting edge technology to crowd source food rescue teams that pick up excess food from local restaurants and deliver it to food pantries.
 Catalyst helped Robert and his team both establish their tech volunteer process, expand and systematize their earned revenue streams and build out a successful board strategy.
-In 2016, RLC is on track to rescue over 1 million pounds of food!
+In 2016, RLC rescued over 1 million pounds of food!